This article was first written back in 2015 but is still incredibly relevant today (Except, instead of 5Xing our revenue, we have now 9Xed it!).

-Within 3 months, we doubled our revenue and life was good.
+Within three months, we doubled our revenue and life was good.

-But by mid-year, we began to realize something: 3 months wasn’t a long enough span of time to see results with our services.
-It usually took 3-6 months.
+But by mid-year, we began to realize something: Three months wasn’t a long enough span of time to see results with our services.
+It usually took three-six months.

-Coming to that conclusion, we increased our minimum contract commitments to 6 months and continued to close the same amount of marketing and design contracts.
+Coming to that conclusion, we increased our minimum contract commitments to six months and continued to close the same amount of marketing and design contracts.

-With the longer contracts, clients would see results before the 6 months ended and would continue working with us—skyrocketing our recurring revenue and creating a positive return on investment for the business owner.
+With the longer contracts, clients would see results before the six months ended and would continue working with us – skyrocketing our recurring revenue and creating a positive return on investment for the business owner.

 Everybody likes to get a deal.

-But when you price your services to undercut competition and win the business, you’re devaluing what yourself.
+But when you price your services to undercut competition and win the business, you’re devaluing yourself.

 Within 15 minutes of our first call, she told me, “Josh, you’re undervaluing what Flight Media has to offer.
-Everywhere else, people are charging 2X what you’re offering for marketing and they suck at it.”
+Everywhere else, people are charging two times what you’re offering for marketing and they suck at it."

-Slapped in the fact, I doubled our rates and guess what?
+Slapped in the face, I doubled our rates and guess what?
 We actually closed more business.
 (Shocking!)

 If you’re a small business owner, chances are, you make 99% of the decisions.